devyzr/WinlogSysmonInstaller/README.md

 ## Usage:

+- Clone this repository using `git clone` or download and uncompress the zip.
 - Update line 107 in the winlogbeat.yml file in the assets directory so that your IP matches your ELK server and make any other necessary adjustments.
 - Customize [Swift on Security](https://github.com/SwiftOnSecurity/sysmon-config)'s sysmonconfig-export.xml that's in the assets folder according to your needs, it's already set up very well though and isn't strictly necessary.
+- Copy the cert you generated in the tutorial into the assets directory, make sure it's called 'ELK-Stack.crt'.
 - Run `go generate` and then `go build` in the project folder.
 - Test on an endpoint!